 I’ve been reading a lot of Global Warming articles over the last few days, and suddenly a few events over the last few years coalesced for me:

 - Woman goes hysterical at a town hall meeting.
 The meeting is regarding what regulations the town should enact around Windmills.
-The woman get’s up and literally says, “We are all going to drown, but that’s no reason to stop trying”.
+The woman get’s up and literally says,

 - I read an article1 pointing to the inaccuracy of the Global Warming climate models that people are panicking about

 - I recently moved to a coastal region, I began to sarcastically wonder if I would ever get an ocean view

 - The Government of Nova Scotia recently announced more programs to determine how its going to adapt to rising waters.

 This got me thinking.
 Surely someone has used Google Earth to plot this out.
 It would be a simple matter of activating terrain, and putting a blue surface at whatever the future sea level was predicted to be.
 Sure enough someone has.

 But wait.
 I haven’t actually established that the guy that did this knows what he’s talking about.
 So I looked up the anticipated rise in sea level on Wikipedia.
 That’s when things start to get interesting.

 So the woman that had her little freak out at the town council meeting was hysterical because she believed the waters were going to rise and swallow us all.
 Looking at the map supplied, we can see she is out to lunch, but I can also see that the entire town of Annapolis Royal will be underwater.
 However, look a little closer and you get some idea of the misinformation that goes on.